-Voya is a Fortune 500 company with a strong financial position.
-As of 2020’s Fourth Quarter, Voya reported $1.8 billion in excess capital.
+Voya is a Fortune 500 company with a robust financial position.
+As of the fourth quarter of 2020, Voya reported having $1.8 billion in excess capital.

-Voya Investment Management reports over $250 billion in assets under management in areas including real estate, private equity, and fixed-income portfolios.
+Voya Investment Management manages over $250 billion in assets, which are spread across various areas, including real estate, private equity, and fixed-income portfolios.

-For the Voya Group as a whole, assets under management total over $700 billion, spread across more than 14 million clients.
+In total, Voya manages assets worth over $700 billion, serving more than 14 million clients.

-Though life insurance accounts for a smaller part of Voya’s business than most carriers, ReliaStar’s “A” from A.M.
+Although life insurance represents a smaller portion of Voya’s business than most insurance carriers, ReliaStar’s “A” rating from A.M.
 Best is a solid score, placing it in the top quarter of U.S. life insurers.

-As a whole, Voya generally performs well in financial ratings and is a safe bet for life insurance purchasers whose employers sponsor group plans.
+Overall, Voya performs well in financial ratings, and is a reliable option for individuals seeking life insurance through their employer-sponsored group plans.